 TGaz Editor: Move P219L24-43, P220L1-29 to here; and modify them as shown below:

-dot11LOSassessmentTXimplemented OBJECT-TYPE (#1280) SYNTAX TruthValue MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
-It is written by an external management entity or the SME.
-Changes take effect at the next occurrence of an
+dot11LOSAssessmentTxImplemented OBJECT-TYPE (#1280) SYNTAX TruthValue MAX-ACCESS read-only STATUS current DESCRIPTION "This is a capability variable.

-MLME-START.request or MLME-JOIN.request primitive.
+Its value is determined by device capabilities.
 This attribute, when true, indicates that the station

 capability for participation in LOS assessment FTM exchange by